sertansenturk/docker-demo/README.md

 ## Running docker images from Docker hub

-One of the biggest advantages of Docker is the size of the comunity and the amount offically supported images.
+One of the biggest advantages of Docker is the size of the community and the amount offically supported images.

 For example, **Python Software Foundation** maintains their own official images.
 If you would like to run an interactive Python 3.7 shell, all you have to do is running the command below in your terminal: